filsammy/my-learning-journal/README.md

+# freeCodeCamp Full Stack Developer - Learning Journal & Lab

+This repository is my personal journal and lab for learning and earning the Full Stack Developer certification at [freeCodeCamp.org](https://www.freecodecamp.org/).

+## Current Progress

+I usually jump between different topics.
+Right now, my focus is on:
+- **HTML**
+- **React Front-End Development Libraries**

+---

-# React + TypeScript + Vite
+## Local Development Setup (React + TypeScript + Vite)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project uses a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: